ABOUT MYSTICAL EXPERIENCE

-Despite this acknowledged incommunicability of personal experiences, I have spent a good portion of my life attempting to convey to others some sense of an experience of my own that I feel has some real importance for everyone, and therefore needs to be communicated.1 It is an experience that occurred to me more than fifty years ago, and yet it is a timeless one, in that it was an experience of eternity itself.
+Despite this acknowledged incommunicability of personal experiences, I have spent a good portion of my life attempting to convey to others some sense of a mystical experience of my own that I feel has some real importance for everyone, and therefore needs to be communicated.1 It is an experience that occurred to me more than fifty years ago, and yet it is a timeless one, in that it was an experience of eternity itself.
 Strangely enough, I had vowed to God to give pronouncement to this experience even before it was given to me: “Let me be one with Thee,” I prayed, “not that I might glory in Thy love, but that I might speak out in Thy praise and to Thy glory, for the benefit of all Thy children.”
 I can only explain the uncharacteristic selflessness of this prayer as being itself the work of God.
 And, of course, since God granted my request, you can well understand that I am not only obligated but am resolvedly committed to praising God in His glory for your benefit, and for the benefit of everyone.

 When Jesus first described the mystical experience that occurred in him during a baptism ceremony on the banks of the Jordan river, the term, “mystical experience” had not yet been coined.
 Today, it is a commonly recognized term, and yet the experience it connotes is still not yet fully understood.
 This is because it is an experience not of the body or the mind, but of the soul, and it is described by those who have experience it in various ways, according to the intensity or profundity of each individual’s experience.